-What we're planning to do in the next 10 years: (this list is a graphic in the designed consultation document)
+What we're planning to do in the next 10 years:

-- Maintaining the water pipes- (\$73.7 million).
-A programme of water pipe renewals to keep our pipe network up to date and minimise water main breaks. - Maintaining our roads: (\$87.5 million).
-We know this is something the community want us to focus on. - Complying with New Zealand Drinking Water Standards. (\$26.3 million).
-Upgrading our smaller water treatment plants to meet new government rules. - Managing wastewater- (\$84.3 million).
-Responsibly managing wastewater protects the environment and our health. - Managing solid waste- (\$19.3 million).
-Encouraging waste reduction and recycling and providing suitable places to dispose of waste that can't be reused or recovered. - Strengthening our relationship with hapū and iwi. (\$5.12 million) - Places to live- (\$27.6 million).
-Quality, nice-looking homes for working people to buy. - Sport and recreation facilities- (\$116.1 million)z- Flexible places that cater for communities' changing needs. - Investing in the infrastructure we need to keep up with future population growth Investing responsibly for the future. (\$174.9 million).
-We can't stop growth so we have to make good decisions to look after people and the environment. - Building resilience- (\$15 million).
-We need to be prepared for the effects of climate change, such as floods and weather events. - Investing in transport7 (\$133 million)2-Including building a new bridge, improving rural roads &and intersections; and walking and cycling.
+- Maintaining the water pipes. (\$73.7 million) A programme of water pipe renewals to keep our pipe network up to date and minimise water main breaks. - Maintaining our roads. (\$87.5 million) We know this is something the community want us to focus on. - Complying with New Zealand Drinking Water Standards. (\$26.3 million) Upgrading our smaller water treatment plants to meet new government rules. - Managing wastewater. (\$84.3 million) Responsibly managing wastewater protects the environment and our health. - Managing solid waste. (\$19.3 million) Encouraging waste reduction and recycling and providing suitable places to dispose of waste that can't be reused or recovered. - Strengthening our relationship with hapū and iwi. - Places to live. (\$27.6 million) Quality, nice-looking homes for working people to buy. - Sport and recreation facilities. (\$116.1 million) Flexible places that cater for communities' changing needs. - Investing responsibly for the future. (\$174.9 million) We can't stop growth so we have to make good decisions to look after people and the environment. - Building resilience. (\$15 million) We need to be prepared for the effects of climate change, such as floods and weather events. - Investing in transport. (\$133 million) Including building a new bridge, improving rural roads & intersections; and walking and cycling.